doz13189/composition-api/README.md

 ## The Reactive Syntax
 > there is an additional way to wrap these primitives in an object.
 Specifically using the reactive syntax.

+## Lifiycle
+> This is because beforeCreate() is called right before setup() and created() is called right after setup()

+- onRenderTracked - called when a reactive dependency is first being accessed in the render function, during render.
+This dependency will now be tracked.
+This is helpful to see which dependencies are being tracked, for debugging.

+- onRenderTriggered - Called when a new render is triggered, allowing you to inspect what dependency triggered a component to re-render.